ConvergePanelRESEARCH • VERIFY • GOVERN

 Is a highly grounded answer always correct?

 No — a model can cite a real source and misrepresent its content, or cite a source that itself contains errors.
 Grounding reduces hallucination risk because the claim becomes auditable.
 It doesn't eliminate error.
+You still need to verify that the cited source says what the model claims.

-Why does source-grounding matter for AI trust?
+Why does source grounding matter for AI trust?

 Because it makes AI claims checkable.
 If a model's answer can be traced to a specific source, you can verify whether that source says what the model claims.
 Without grounding, you have a fluent answer with no audit path — you can agree or disagree, but you can't check.